r-token/ryantoken.com-v3-svelte/src/routes/blog/one-year-at-storyboard.md

 ### 1. Produce more internal content

 Storyboard is all about podcasting.
-I run <a href="https://thegoldenhurricast.com/podcast" target="_blank">my own podcast</a> outside of work.
+I run <a href="https://thegoldenhurricast.com/podcast" target="_blank" rel="noreferrer">my own podcast</a> outside of work.
 While I've done my share of episodes internally for Storyboard, there's plenty of room for me to do more.
 And I have more to say!
 I've yet to decide whether that be a quick audio journal on what I worked on/learned that day or week, or something else.
 But more internal content is certainly a priority for me this year.

 ### 2. Engage in more open-source software development